earth-system-radiation/pyRTE-RRTMGP/README.md

     For development purposes, you can install the package in editable mode: ``pip install -e .``.

-Once built, the module will be located in a folder called `pyrte`
+Once built, the module will be located in a folder called `pyrte_rrtmgp`

 <!-- end-setup-section -->